+Figure 15.
+A comparison of average collision probabilities across a single GE 1.5se wind turbine for different Sharp-shinned Hawk flight path approach angles relative to downwind, using the mean recorded ground velocity of 19.3 m/s measured in the field study.
+The dashed, flat line indicates the collision probability assuming downwind flight, which is equivalent the result that would be obtained from an application of the Tucker model.
+The dot-dashed and solid lines indicate the estimated collision probabilities assuming the wind speed is equal to the cut-in wind speed (4 m/s) and rated wind speed (12 m/s) for the GE 1.5se wind turbine.
+The values on the x-axis across the top of the figure indicate the bird's angle of orientation as it approaches the wind turbine for the rated wind speed.

 Next, we used the same approach to calculate a comparison of average collision probabilities across a single GE 1.5se wind turbine for different Golden Eagle flight path approach angles relative to downwind, using the mean recorded ground velocity of 19.3 m/s measured in the field study (Fig. 15).
 For this example, at angles of approach of and a wind speed of 4 m/s, the probability of collision is at a maximum and results in a 25% increase over a downwind flight path.
 At angles of approach of and a wind speed of 12 m/s, the probability of collision is at a maximum and results in a 31% increase over a downwind flight path.